How Do You Know If You Tore Your ACL?

 What a Torn ACL Feels Like

 If you tear your ACL, you may hear a popping sound when the tear occurs, and pain and other symptoms may occur right away.
 A torn ACL will typically cause severe pain, limit certain movements, and you may feel like your knee is unstable or will give out from beneath you.
 Your symptoms may vary depending on whether you have a partial or complete ACL tear.
+Learning how to know if you tore your ACL can help you seek prompt treatment and avoid further damage to your knee.

 Partial Tear